inchworks/picinch/docs/install-5-customise.md

 **website** Website name, added to page titles and shown on log-in page.

-You may also add static pages with `*.page.tmpl` files, and specify common page layouts with `*.layout.tmpl` files.
-Use `notices.page.tmpl` and `gallery.layout.tmpl` as examples.
-Static pages are accessed by path `info/*` with the same name as the page template.

 ### Graphics
 Files in `images/` replace the default brand and favicon images for PicInch.